Ubxyy/plant-disease-classification/README.md

 # Plant Disease Classification (PyTorch)

-This project was completed as part of my **Advanced AI module** at Loughborough University, where it received a grade of **94/100**.
+This repository contains my coursework for the **Advanced AI module** at Loughborough University, where it achieved a grade of **94/100**.

-The aim was to build and evaluate a **Convolutional Neural Network (CNN)** in PyTorch to classify plant leaf diseases using the **PlantVillage** dataset which is freely available on Kaggle.
+The task was to create a **tutorial-style AI pipeline** in Jupyter Notebook, guiding readers through the process of building and evaluating a **Convolutional Neural Network (CNN)** in PyTorch to classify plant leaf diseases using the **PlantVillage dataset** (freely available on Kaggle).

-The full workflow, including data preprocessing, model training, evaluation, and visualisation, is documented in the notebook and HTML export provided in this repository.

 ---

-## Repository Contents
+## Contents
+- **Notebook (`.ipynb`)** – step-by-step AI pipeline tutorial with explanations and code.
+- **Report (`.html`)** – exported walkthrough showing the complete workflow.

+The pipeline covers:
+- Data preprocessing & augmentation
+- Custom CNN architecture in PyTorch
+- Training, validation, and test evaluation
+- Hyperparameter experiments (learning rate, dropout, batch size)
+- Visualisation of results and performance

 ---

 ## Relevance
-Although this project is focused on agriculture, it demonstrates skills directly transferable to data analytics roles:
+Although framed around agriculture, this project demonstrates key, transferable data skills:
-- Working with large datasets
+- Working with large, messy datasets
-- Applying predictive modelling and evaluation
+- Building and validating predictive models
+- Experimenting with hyperparameters to improve performance
-- Communicating results clearly
+- Communicating results clearly through both visuals and narrative

 ---

+## How to Use
+1. Open the `.ipynb` file in Jupyter Notebook to run the tutorial interactively.
+2. Or view the `.html` report directly for a read-only version of the full pipeline and results.

+---

+## Dataset
+The dataset used is the **PlantVillage dataset**, a freely available collection of over 50,000 labelled images of healthy and diseased plant leaves.
+It can be accessed on Kaggle: [PlantVillage Dataset](https://www.kaggle.com/datasets/emmarex/plantdisease).